 The Figma logo conveys the idea of the creative process, which involves interaction between team members.
-The simplicity of the lines reflects the accessibility of the web application for everyone who needs convenient tools for interface design.
+The simplicity of the lines reflects the web application’s accessibility to everyone who needs convenient tools for interface design.

-Brown University students Dylan Field and Evan Wallace first envisioned a collaborative design tool for the browser in 2012, which is how Figma came to be.
-Dissatisfaction with the state-of-the-art design tools prevented efficient real-time cooperation and gave rise to the idea.
+Brown University students Dylan Field and Evan Wallace first envisioned a collaborative browser-based design tool in 2012, which led to Figma.
+Dissatisfaction with the state-of-the-art design tools hindered efficient real-time collaboration and led to the idea.

 Field was awarded a Thiel Fellowship in 2013, with $100,000 to help him launch a firm if he left the university.
 This allowed him to concentrate entirely on creating the project.
 After graduating in 2015, Wallace became a full-time member of the project.

 For the firm, 2015 was a pivotal year.
-By raising $3.8 million in seed money, the business was able to speed up the development of new products and grow the development team.
-The company also started its tool’s closed beta testing that same year.
+By raising $3.8 million in seed funding, the business accelerated the development of new products and expanded its development team.
+The company also started closed beta testing for its tool that same year.

-The company revealed in December 2015 that $14 million in Series A funding had been raised, indicating strong investor interest in the idea.
+The company revealed in December 2015 that it had raised $14 million in Series A funding, indicating strong investor interest in the idea.

 The product was officially launched in 2016.
 Its novel browser-based idea and real-time collaborative editing features quickly drew attention from the design community.

 The vector editor released in 2017 greatly increased the platform’s functionality.
-As a result, designers could produce increasingly intricate graphics and symbols inside the platform without having to transition between many tools.
+As a result, designers could produce increasingly intricate graphics and symbols within the platform without switching between multiple tools.

 2018 saw rapid growth for the enterprise.
 The business raised $25 million in Series B financing.
 The Figma Platform was introduced in the same year, enabling programmers to create plugins and extensions.